 Selective Laser Sintering

-The process of laser sintering involves a bed of material in powder form that is melted with a fine laser that traces the shape of a cross-sectional layer of your design.
+Laser sintering, like 3D printing, is an additive manufacturing method that may produce PEEK parts.
+The process involves a bed of material in powder form that is melted with a fine laser that traces the shape of a cross-sectional layer of your design.
 Once a layer is completed, a new layer of powder is deposited for the laser to melt.
 When the part is completed, the excess powder is removed and the part goes through post-processing.

 EOS is the leading SLS equipment manufacturer, and the the only company to offer sintering for PEEK.
 Below are two main EOS laser sintering printers in more detail.